Resources

 Humanist Funerals

-WEBSITE: Website contact details for arranging a humanist funeral in the UK
+WEBSITE: Website contact details for arranging a humanist funeral in the UK.

-Arranging a funeral in church
+Arranging a Funeral in Church

-WEBSITE: Church of England advice and resources for a church funeral
+WEBSITE: Church of England advice and resources for a church funeral.

 British Association for Counselling & Psychotherapy

-WEBSITE: Counselling and bereavement advocacy organisation
+WEBSITE: Counselling and bereavement advocacy organisation.

 AtaLoss.org: Preventing Posthumous Identity Fraud

-WEB PAGES ON THIS WEBSITE: Information from the AtaLoss.org website about protecting yourself and your family from fraud in the event of your own death or after the death of a loved one.
+ARTICLE: Information from the AtaLoss.org website about protecting yourself and your family from fraud in the event of your own death or after the death of a loved one.

 A Valley Journal Resources through blogs, articles and books on grief and how to handle it.